-Collect your delivery from over 7000 local convenience shops.
+- Collect your delivery from thousands of local convenience shops.
 Your next available collection day will show at checkout.

-Evening delivery to addresses within the M25 on the day of your choice, 7 - 10pm, 7 days a week.
-You'll receive a text on the day of delivery with a 1-hour delivery window.
+- Delivery on the day of your choice, 8am - 8pm, 7 days a week.
+You'll receive a text on the morning of delivery with a 1-hour delivery window.